SITE MENU

 It's a good walk from the visitor centre to the house itself, so courtesy transport is provided.

-During July and August, a free flow system is in operation where there is a stationery guide in each room and guests are welcome to view the house at their leisure.
-Pre-booked guided tours are also available during July and August.
+The house is usually open daily from 1 May to 30 September.
+Opening times are seasonal - please phone 01700 503 877 for details.
+The house is viewed by guided tour except in July and August when a free flow system is in operation where there is a stationery guide in each room and guests are welcome to view the house at their leisure.
+Pre-booked guided tours are also available.

 If you would like to come here on a day-trip from the mainland, then you can buy an all-inclusive day ticket from any station in the Strathclyde Passenger Transport area and this will allow you to travel on the train, ferry and bus to get to Mount Stuart.
 Ticket price also includes entry to the house and gardens.
 They say you can be here in 80 minutes from Glasgow!